Something that I have wanted to do for a long time is take a look at the web’s best About Us pages.

 In this post I am going to show you what I consider to be 12 of the best About Us pages on the internet.
 I’m going to go through them all, one by one, and show you what makes them so good.

-The definition of a good About Us page
+What should a good About Us page contain?

 I need to start this article by qualifying what makes an amazing About Us page.
 The reason for this is that some About Us pages look amazing but have terrible content whilst others look terrible but grab your attention immediately.
 The list I have compiled here are based on the fact that they: